unibo-spe/spe-slides/content/09-containerization/_index.md

 1. Pull an image: `docker pull adoptopenjdk`
 2. Run a container: `docker run adoptopenjdk`

-Every image provides a *default command*, running without options runs such default in a *non-interactive* terminal.
+Every image provides a *default command*; running without options runs that default in a *non-interactive* terminal.

 Running in interactive mode can be achieved with the `-i` option

-Running a custom command *inside the container* can be achieved with writing the command after the image name
+Running a custom command *inside the container* can be achieved by writing the command after the image name
 * e.g., `docker run -i adoptopenjdk bash`
 * parameters for the custom command can follow
-* use the `t` option to run in a *pseudo-tty* (always use it whenever you use `-i`)
+* use the `-t` option to run in a *pseudo-tty* (always use it whenever you use `-i`)
-* use the `--rm` to remove the container after use
+* use `--rm` to remove the container after use

 ---